 AF use with the live view works along the same lines as the 7D Mark II.
 You can tap the touchscreen to move the AF or use continuous AF for moving objects.

-If you’re familiar with how Canon lays out their stacked menus, you’ll feel right at home here.
+If you’re familiar with how Canon lays out their stacked menus, you’ll feel right at home with the Canon EOS-1D X Mark II.
 Some menu options are only accessible once you are in that mode, such as the live view/video, but everything can be easily set up prior to a shoot.
 You can customize buttons, but not so much choice over what you can assign to each button.
 The top plate buttons are as you find them.
 This can irritate some users if you want full customization over all buttons, so it’s best to consult the manual which has a full rundown of what is available to assign to each button.

 One big changes is how you can customize the Q menu.
 You can decide the settings that show in the Q menu for easy access.
 It’s just a shame you can’t use it via the touchscreen.